 Note - your seeds might have some white fluff around them.
-This is the natural "packing material" that's produced inside the seed pod.
-It is not mold. :-)
+It is not mold, but rather the natural "packing material" that's produced inside the seed pod. :-)

 Growing on -- Repot to larger containers when they are 1-2 months old.
 Water the soil before repotting, to keep the soil ball from breaking apart, which can damage the delicate roots.
 For the first week after repotting, shade from sun and give no fertilizer.